 Baseline data was collected for two months before the project officially started using safety crosses.
 A red sticker indicated if a resident had a UTI requiring admission to hospital, an orange sticker indicated a resident requiring antibiotics for a UTI and a green sticker was an incident-free day.

 The training was aimed at all staff including nurses, care workers, activities coordinators, managers and nutrition advisors.
-It covered the anatomy and physiology of the urinary system, the importance of hydration and how to recognise dehydration, the effect of certain medications on the kidneys and how to implement a structured drinks round.
+It covered the anatomy and physiology of the urinary system, the importance of hydration and how to recognise dehydration, the effect of certain medications on the kidneys, signs and symptoms of a UTI and how to implement a structured drinks round.

-A year into the project two care homes have consistently achieved 100% compliance with their seven daily structured drinks rounds and have demonstrated a reduction of the incidence of UTIs.
-The graph below notes the number of UTIs requiring antibiotics per quarter per care home.
+Eighteen months into the project two care homes have consistently achieved 100% compliance with their seven daily structured drinks rounds and have demonstrated a reduction of the incidence of UTIs.
+The graphs below note the number of UTIs requiring antibiotics or admission to hospital.
 It is important to note that when examining the data one unwell resident can have multiple UTIs in the month due to other exacerbating conditions.

 The following feedback was received from a focus group involving all four care homes: